Un'emozione per sempre

 "Un'emozione per sempre" is a song recorded by Italian singer Eros Ramazzotti and released in May 2003 as the lead single from his studio album 9.
 The song was written by Ramazzotti, Claudio Guidetti, Maurizio Fabrizio and Adelio Cogliati, and it was produced by Ramazzotti and Guidetti.

 The single became a commercial success, reaching the top spot of the charts in Italy and Switzerland, and entering the charts in several other European countries.
 The single was also certified platinum in Italy, with domestic sales exceeding 60,000 units.
 The Spanish-language version of the song, recorded by Ramazzotti himself and titled "Una emoción para siempre", peaked at number five on the US Billboard Latin Songs chart.

 The single's accompanying music video, directed by Martin Weisz, received a nomination for Best Videoclip at the Italian Music Awards in October 2003.

 Background

-"Un'emozione per sempre" is a love song, dealing with the feelings of somebody who is facing the end of a relationship and describing the emotions that the lovestory leaves in his life.
+"Un'emozione per sempre" is a love song, dealing with the feelings of somebody facing the end of a relationship and describing the emotions that the lovestory leaves in his life.

 Il Corriere della Seras Mario Luzzatto Fegiz described the song as "a sunny and catchy tune, in Ramazzotti's typical style", in which he sings about a man that, despite his instinct to use bitter and painful words with his former partner, prefers to remember the happy moments he lived during the relationship.

 Ramazzotti, who had separated a few months earlier from Swiss televeision hostess and model Michelle Hunziker, denied the song was inspired by his personal life, claiming it was written before the end of his marriage, and initially recorded as an unreleased demo by Italian singer Alex Baroni, shortly before the end of the relationship between Baroni and fellow singer Giorgia.